quim-romero/clientflow/README.md

 ## 🧩 Notes

-- 🛠 Built as a **demo and starter project** for client onboarding
+- 🛠 Built as a **demo / starter** project for client onboarding
-- 🧼 Uses clean, accessible markup and clear visual hierarchy
+- 🧼 Clean, accessible markup and clear visual hierarchy
-- 🚫 No database or backend integration — entirely local (can be extended easily)
+- 🚫 No backend — entirely local, easy to extend with an API

 ---